1924–25 Montreal Canadiens season

 The 1924–25 Montreal Canadiens season was the team's 16th season and eighth as a member of the National Hockey League (NHL).
-The Canadiens once again made it to the Stanley Cup Finals but lost to the Victoria Cougars.
+The Canadiens once again made it to the Stanley Cup Final but lost to the Victoria Cougars.

 Regular season

 This was the first season for the Montreal Maroons and Boston Bruins – the first American NHL team.
 The Montreal Forum, was built to house the Maroons.
 However, it was the Canadiens who played in it first.
 The season started earlier, on November 29, and because the Mount Royal Arena couldn't produce ice, it was decided to move a game against the Toronto St. Patricks to the Forum.
 The Canadiens beat the St. Patricks 7–1, as Billy Boucher scored a hat trick before 8000 fans.
 To facilitate the change in venue, the Canadiens paid the Mount Royal Arena to play at the Forum.

 The Canadiens improved their scoring, scoring 93 goals in 30 games, giving up 56.
 Georges Vezina led the league in goals against average of 1.9 per game.
 All six team's starting goalie had a GAA under 4.
 Aurel Joliat led the Canadiens on offence, scoring 29 goals.